nrdxp/nrd.sh/docs/models/axiosophy.md

 **Axiom 0:** Continuous increase in Shannon Entropy ($H$) is the default state of all social systems left to natural forces.
 $$ \frac{dH}{dt} > 0 $$

+**Scoping note:** $H$ in this model measures the *structural disorder of the system's capacity to maintain coherence*, not the behavioral predictability of individual actors.
+A totalitarian state may appear superficially predictable (low behavioral entropy) while harboring catastrophic structural fragility (high structural entropy).
+The key variable is *time horizon*: compressed adaptive capacity produces brittleness that accelerates entropy over sustained periods, even when surface-level order appears stable.

 ### Layer 2: The Derivation Spine (Preorder Category)

 The core definitions form a **Directed Acyclic Graph (DAG)** formalized as a **Preorder Category**, where an arrow $A \to B$ means "$B$ is logically derived from / depends upon the prior definition of $A$."